-The seven-day repo rate, which measures interbank funding availability, fell 13 basis points to 4.30 percent as of 11:45 a.m. in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
+The seven-day repo rate, which measures interbank funding availability, fell 15 basis points to 4.29 percent in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
 The rate was 2.91 percent two weeks ago, before the monetary authority sold repurchase contracts for the first time since June on Feb.
 19.

 Money-market operations by the PBOC drained a record 910 billion yuan ($146 billion) from the financial system that week, and 5 billion yuan in the five days ended March 1.

-The one-year interest-rate swap, the fixed cost to receive the seven-day repo, dropped one basis point to 3.26 percent, data compiled by Bloomberg show.
+The one-year interest-rate swap, the fixed cost to receive the seven-day repo, dropped two basis points to 3.25 percent, data compiled by Bloomberg show.
 It touched 3.29 percent last week, the highest level since Jan.
 18.

 Premier Wen Jiabao will formally announce this year’s economic targets when he delivers his final work report at an annual meeting of parliament, the National People’s Congress, that begins tomorrow.
 The growth target for 2013 will be maintained at 7.5 percent, Bloomberg News reported in December, citing two bank executives and a regulatory official briefed on the matter.
 Last year’s 7.8 percent expansion in the world’s second-largest economy was the slowest since 1999.